waterlinked/docs/docs/sonar-3d/sonar-3d-15-quickstart.md

 <!-- Insert picture of Sonar in a bucket/tank -->

-## 1. Unbox and connect the Ethernet cable
+## 1. Unbox and place in water
-Unbox the Sonar 3D-15 and plug one end of the Ethernet cable into the I/O board, and connect the other end to your computer’s Ethernet port.
+Unbox the Sonar 3D-15 and place the Sonar 3D-15 in a water container (e.g., a bucket or tank).
+Avoid getting water on the I/O board.

 <!-- Insert image showing the I/O card and computer -->

-## 2. Connect a power supply
+## 2. Connect the Ethernet cable
-Connect your power supply to the I/O board.
-Use a power supply capable of delivering 60W (surge) at 10-30V (20+ V recommended).
+Plug one end of the Ethernet cable into your computer's Ethernet port, and connect the other end to the Sonar's I/O board.
 <!-- Insert image showing power supply connection -->

-## 3. Place and Boot the Sonar
+## 3. Connect a power supply and boot the Sonar
-- Place the Sonar 3D-15 in a water container (e.g., a bucket or tank).
-Avoid getting water on the I/O board.
+- Connect your power supply to the I/O board.
+Use a power supply capable of delivering 60W (surge) at 10-30V (20+ V recommended).
 - Turn on your power supply.
 Your Sonar 3D-15 takes about 30 seconds to boot.

 ## 4. Configure your computer’s IP